DOTCOM: the Disability Online Tool of the CommissionSkip to search options

 B3.
 Accessibility of voting and elections

-New campaign by Unia was launched to promote voting.
-Unia encourages people with disabilities to vote themselves.
+In 2018 Unia launched a campaign by to encourage people with disabilities to vote.
 This campaign was set up in response to the forthcoming elections in October 2018.
-Unia wants to investigate to what extent people with disabilities use and are able to use their voting rights.
+Unia was planning to evaluate to what extent people with disabilities use and are able to use their voting rights.

 B4.
 Official recognition of sign language